Privacy Notice Language

 - details regarding your employment, responsibilities and work.

 You do not need to provide Research Data to us.
-This information is entirely voluntary (see below).
+Your provision of this information is entirely voluntary (see below).

-Research Data may include personal data that reveals your racial or ethnic origin, which is classed as a “special category of personal data” under data protection law.
-Research Data does not form part of the Assessment and is only used for research purposes in order to monitor our tests and questionnaires for fairness and to maintain a high standard of Assessment.
+Research Data may include personal information that reveals information about you such as your racial or ethnic origin which is considered “special categories of personal information” under EEA, Australian, and other data protection laws (“Sensitive Data”).
+This Research Data does not form part of the Assessment and is only used for our research purposes, including to monitor our tests and questionnaires for fairness and to maintain high standards for our Assessments.

-Where an Assessment asks you to provide Research Data, we will ask for your explicit consent to collect and process such information as this will help us to monitor our tests and questionnaires for fairness and maintain a high standard of Assessment.
-You do not have to provide Research Data to us; however, we would be grateful if you would complete all the questions as this will help us to monitor our tests and questionnaires for fairness and maintain a high standard of Assessment.
-Your ability to complete an Assessment will not be affected by your choice not to provide such Research Data, nor will this choice affect your Assessment results.
+Where required by applicable laws, if we directly request your Sensitive Data, we will ask for your explicit consent prior to collecting and processing such data.
+You do not have to provide Sensitive Data to us (other than images or videos, see below); however, we should be grateful if you would complete all the questions as this will help us to monitor our tests and questionnaires for fairness and maintain high standards for our Assessments.
+Your ability to complete an Assessment will not be affected by your choice not to provide Sensitive Data, nor will this choice affect your Assessment results.